somekiwiplease/float/README.md

 # Float

-> Beautiful, lightweight sticky notes for your desktop.
+> Lightweight sticky notes for your desktop.
 Pastel colors, rich text, and a tiny footprint.

 ## What is Float?

 Float is an open-source desktop sticky notes app built with **Tauri + React**.
 Each note lives as its own native window — just like macOS Stickies — so your desktop stays fully clickable underneath.
 Notes are saved locally to your machine.
 No cloud, no account, no tracking.

----

 ## Features